NOAA-OWP/evapotranspiration/README.md

 You may also estimate various parameters using the UN FAO Penman-Monteith example [here](http://www.fao.org/3/X0490E/x0490e06.htm#aerodynamic%20resistance%20).

-The above source indcates the zero plane roughness length, `d` can be approximated as 2/3 of the vegetation height (`H`): `d=2/3*H` for grassland/cropland.
+The above source indicates the zero plane roughness length, `d` can be approximated as 2/3 of the vegetation height (`H`): `d=2/3*H` for grassland/cropland.
 For taller vegetation (e.g., coniferous forests), a `2/3*H` estimate may produce a `d` that is greater than the wind speed measurement height, which will cause the PET calculations to fail (you cannot take the logarithm of a negative number).
 In this case, the model automatically limits `d` to be 2/3 of the wind speed measurement height if it detects that the land-cover-based estimate of the former is greater than the latter.
 The momentum roughness length `zom` can be estimated as `0.123*H` or `0.1845*d` if not taken from the above table or similar empirical sources.
 The heat transfer roughness length `zoh` can be approximated as `0.1*zom`.